-- · see when jobs are added or scheduled - remove jobs (if you have sufficient security privileges) - monitor the progress of a job from a scheduled state through execution of the job - · control job execution
+- See when jobs are added or scheduled. - Remove jobs (if you have sufficient security privileges). - Monitor the progress of a job from a scheduled state through execution of the job. - Control job execution.

-Some of the job statistics available from the Job Activity pane are:
+The job statistics on the Job Activity pane include:

-- the job owner
+- Job owner

-- the Enteprise Scheduler agent assigned to run the job
+- Tidal Workload Automation agent assigned to run the job

-- estimated duration of the job
+- Estimated duration of the job

-- the exit code of the completed job
+- Exit code of the completed job

-- the actual command that the job represents
+- Actual command that the job represents

-- the next date on which the job will run
+- Next date on which the job will run

-- the calendar associated with the job (if any)
+- Calendar associated with the job (if any)

-- the queue associated with the job (if any)
+- Queue associated with the job (if any)

-- the job's priority level
+- Job's priority level

-- the job group associated with the job (if any)
+- Job group associated with the job (if any)